cpp-core/record/README.md

 [![Build](https://github.com/cpp-core/record/actions/workflows/build.yaml/badge.svg)](https://github.com/cpp-core/record/actions/workflows/build.yaml)

+# Motivation
+The `C++` standard library provides a variety of iterator-based algorithms along with methods for creating iterators for many types of sequences.
+However, consider a `std::vector<int>` representing a seqeunce of records each with `ncols` integer elements where `ncols` is a run-time parameter.
+There is no simple way to construct an iterator for these records.

+# Synopsis
+The `core::record` library provides standards conforming (as much as feasible) iterators to fill this role.

-`core::record::Iterator` is an iterator for a contiguous sequence of equal length records with a run-time determined layout.
+`core::record::Iterator` is an iterator for a contiguous sequence of equal length records of a possibly opaque type and run-time determined length.

+`core::record::FixedIterator` is an iterator for a contiguous sequence of equal length records of a possibly opaque type and compile-time determined length.

+# Basics

-## Example
+## Iterator Example

 ```c++
 #include <iostream>